-There is strong evidence indicating that too much alcohol increases your risk of several cancers and other health problems including risk of stroke and can also make it difficult to maintain a healthy weight.
+Too much alcohol can increase your risk of several cancers and other health problems including risk of stroke and can also make it difficult to maintain a healthy weight.

-You can calculate the units of alcohol in your drink by using the NHS alcohol calculator.
-(External links open in a new window.)
+Calculate the units of alcohol in your drink by using the drink aware alcohol calculator.

 Alcohol can be linked to problems including: